-Better throw another pack of $100's on the fire.
+Better throw another pack of $100's

 The Minneapolis school board voted Tuesday night to adopt a $652 million budget for next school year that officials said better reflects the academic priorities of the district.
 That budget is up 2.4 percent, despite the expectation that 1,600 fewer students will enroll in district schools next fall, requiring 63 fewer teachers.
 In part that increase reflects the approval by the Legislature of $16 million more than the amount of state aid anticipated when the budget was drafted.